nnieddu/CRUD-localStorage-example/README.md

 <!-- You can try it online here :
 https://nnieddu.github.io/CRUD/ -->

-To try it on your machine clone this repo then in the folder :
+To try it on your machine, clone this repo then in the folder :
 ```
 npm install
 npm start